 The latest Generative AI statistics tell a clear story in 2026: adoption is widespread, but results are not.
 71% of organizations regularly use gen AI (2), yet more than 80% report no measurable impact on enterprise-level EBIT (69).
 For every $1 invested, companies see an average return of $3.70 (10), but that return concentrates in the organizations deploying across multiple business functions, not the ones still running isolated pilots.

 The biggest shift in 2026 is agentic AI entering customer service at scale.
 Cisco projects 56% of customer support interactions will involve agentic AI by mid-2026 (83), Gartner predicts 80% autonomous resolution by 2029 (77), and 30% of enterprises are already creating new roles to manage their AI workforce (88).
-The gap between organizations preparing for this shift and those still evaluating is widening every quarter.
+The gap between organizations preparing for this shift and those still evaluating generative AI implementations is widening every quarter.

 In this report we examine over 90 Generative AI statistics across eight categories shaping customer experience and service in 2026: